thiagosalles/settings/README.md

 iTerm2 Configuration
 ====================

-Open the `.itermcolors` file from apps folder, the color settings will be imported into iTerm2.
+Open the `.itermcolors` file from apps folder.
+The color settings will be imported into iTerm2.

 Now, apply the imported settings in iTerm through iTerm → preferences → profiles → colors → load presets.